NPC2team/NPC2-WRO2025/README.md

 Ackermann steering geometry is a smart configuration of linkages in vehicles designed to guarantee that during a turn the interior and outer front wheels trace separate circular paths.
 This is because the inner wheel should spin more quickly than the outer wheel to avoid tire scrubbing or slipping, as we said before.

 ![Figure-1](https://github.com/user-attachments/assets/183b187d-b60b-417c-9dff-150b1c3031a8)
-This works because the inner front wheel has to move a closer radius than the outer front wheel as a car turns.
-In view of the fact if both wheels were rotated at the same angle, wear would occur as the tires scraped against the road, which also reduces control.
-The Ackermann mechanism solve this issue by arranging the steering angles of each wheel in a way that employs trapezoids to form links.
+This works because the inner front wheel has to move a closer radius than the outer front wheel as the car turns.
+In view of the fact, if both wheels were rotated at the same angle, tire wear would occur as the tires scraped against the road, which also reduces control.
+The Ackermann mechanism solves this issue by arranging the steering angles of each wheel in a way that employs trapezoids to form links.

 We use the Ackerman steering wheel because it reduces tire wear, it improves the handling, and it help the car take directions combined with the servo motor.